ieee8023/FaceFinder/README.md

 It will also return status code -1 for failure and 0 for success

+To build on Ubuntu Linux you need:

+sudo apt-get install libcv-dev libopencv-dev

 ````
 Usage: facefinder input output [options]
 Options: